Sunset District, San Francisco: Outer Sunset

-Attractions and characteristics
+Climate

 The western part of the Sunset borders the cold northern California Pacific Ocean coastline, so it tends to get much of the fog San Francisco is famous for.
 The Sunset can be foggy and chilly for some days during summer.
 The Sunset's finest weather is usually from August through December, when regional air patterns transition from onshore to offshore weather and the area is free of fog.
 Sand carried by Pacific Ocean winds can be found on roadways and driveways within the first five to ten blocks east of Ocean Beach.

+Attractions

 The Sunset District contains several large park and recreation areas.
 The San Francisco Zoo is located in the southwestern corner of the neighborhood by Lake Merced, the largest lake within San Francisco.
 Also within the Lake Merced area are several golf courses: the private Olympic Club and San Francisco Golf Club, and the public TPC Harding Park.
 Across from Lake Merced is Fort Funston, an old coastal battery, now part of the Golden Gate National Recreation Area.
 Fort Funston notably has some of the last remnants of the sand dune ecosystem that once covered the entire Sunset District.

-There is a year-round, Sunday morning farmers' market which is located at 1315 8th Avenue (the parking lot between 8th and 9th Avenues).
-The market is operated by the Pacific Coast Farmers' Market Association and is sponsored by the Inner Sunset Park Neighbors.
-The Inner Sunset Farmers' Market offers California-grown produce, fish, eggs, and meat, as well as local food vendors and artisans.

-Stern Grove, a heavily wooded park and amphitheater located on Sloat Boulevard between 19th and 34th avenues, is known for its annual summer festival.
+Stern Grove, a heavily wooded valley park with an amphitheater, located on Sloat Boulevard between 19th and 34th avenues, is known for its annual summer Stern Grove Festival.

 Three parks lie on the far east border of the district: the northernmost is Grand View Park (also referred to as Turtle Hill) a small, elevated park surrounded by 14th and 15th Avenues, as well as Noriega Street; moving south, next is Golden Gate Heights Park, just east of 14th Avenue north of Quintara; and Hawk Hill Park, also east of 14th Avenue at Santiago.
 These natural areas belong to a remnant ridge-top system and include some of the last-remaining sand-dune communities in the city.

+An Inner Sunset Farmers' Market is held Sunday morning, year-round, located in the parking lot at 1315 8th Avenue, off of Irving Street, spanning between 8th and 9th Avenues, operated by the Pacific Coast Farmers' Market Association, sponsored by the Inner Sunset Park Neighbors, and offers California-grown produce, fish, eggs, and meat, as well as local food vendors and artisans.

+An Outer Sunset Farmers' Market is held Sunday morning, year-round, located on 37th Avenue between Ortega Street and Pacheco Street, east of St. Ignatius College Preparatory and west of the Sunset Boulevard parkway.